Belted Plaid, Feile Breacan and Sporran

 The Fèileadh Mòr / Big Belted Plaid The Fèileadh Mòr / Big Belted Plaid The Fèileadh Mòr / Big Belted Plaid The Fèileadh Mòr / Big Belted Plaid

+The Fèileadh Mòr were the forerunners to the modern, military-inspired kilt and Highland formal wear (aka Bonnie Prince Charlie outfit).
 The belted plaids differ from the kilt in that they are not stitched, but simply a large piece of cloth wrapped in a special way (I show you how this is done).
-The lack of sewing in them means that they are considerably less to purchase than a kilt: 60-120 pounds in plain wool and 125-200 in Clann colours.
-A Kilt is 300 pounds and upwards.
+The lack of sewing in them means that they are considerably less to purchase than a kilt: £150-300 in Clann colours.
+A kilt is 300 pounds and upwards.

-Some plain plaids are available to rent from me for about 30 pounds.
+Some plainer, non-clan plaids are available to rent from me for about 30 pounds.
 If you are looking to wear traditional dress for your wedding, talk to me, without obligation, and I can advise before you spend money.
+Note: Plaids are only supplied to clients where I am attending the wedding in Celebrant capacity.

 The Arasaid

 The Arasaid is the womens' belted plaid (pronounced "ah-rah-sedge").
 It is tied verra like a man's great plaid.
-Here is pictured a dark green one, worn over a full gown and clasped across the breast, and a Fraser of Lovat worn with a skirt and blouse.
+Here is pictured a Fraser of Lovat worn with a skirt and blouse.
 The upper 'shawl' can be worn in a number of ways.
 (A Lasses sporan can also be seen, in brown).
-Some images will enlarge if cliked on.

 The Arasaid